Existence and asymptotic analysis of topological solutions for generalized Chern--Simons equations on discrete lattice graphs: Introduction

 In mathematical studies, the Chern-Simons equation is closely related to gauge theory \cite{MR2177747}, differential geometry \cite{MR0353327}, nonlinear partial differential equations \cite{MR1324400}, and harmonic map theory \cite{MR1204317}.
 It exhibits rich analytical features, particularly in the investigation of vortex-type solutions, multi-solution structures, stability analysis, and energy estimates.

 Recently, the study of Chern--Simons equations has been extended from continuous domains to discrete graphs.
 Huang et al.~\cite{huang2020existence} investigated the following equation

 on finite graphs, where $\lambda>0$ denotes a parameter, $M$ is a positive integer, $p_j$ represents a vertex of the graph, and $\delta_{p_j}$ stands for the Dirac delta mass centered at $p_j$.
 It was shown that a critical parameter $\lambda_c$ exists such that Eq.~\eqref{1.1} has a solution for $\lambda>\lambda_c$, whereas no solution occurs for $\lambda<\lambda_c$.
 In~\cite{hou2022existence}, Hou and Sun studied a class of generalized Chern--Simons equations on finite graphs and applied their framework to Eq.~\eqref{1.1}, proving that a solution also exists when $\lambda = \lambda_c$.
-Furthermore, in~\cite{houkong2022existence}, the asymptotic behavior of solutions to Eq.~\eqref{1.1} as $\lambda \to \infty$ was examined by Hou and Kong.

 Using topological degree theory, Li et al.~\cite{li2023topological} reestablished that Eq.~\eqref{1.1} on finite graphs admits multiple solutions.
 On infinite lattice graphs, Hua et al.~\cite{hua2023existence} studied the existence and decay behavior of topological solutions to Eq.~\eqref{1.1}.